xixixao/malice/malice_language_specification.md

 - **number** is represented as a 32-bit two's complement integer.
 - **letter** is represented as an 8-bit ASCII code.

+### Variables

+Before variables can be used, they need to be declared with a specific type.

+Once a variable is declared, it can not be redeclared in the same function scope.

+To use a variable, it needs to be initialised with an assignment.
+Note that incrementing/decrementing is a use of a variable.

+In this example, *x* and *y* are variables, *3* is a literal value and *number* is a type:

+    The looking-glass hatta ()
+    opened
+      x became 3. # Semantic Error - Assignment to an undeclared variable 'x'. y was a number.
+      y drunk. # Semantic Error - Invalid use of a varible, 'y' wasn't initialized. y was a number. # Semantic Error - 'y' was already declared. closed

+Note that `# comments` are not part of MAlice syntax.

 ### Operations